 With Necronim she was the one who’d pulled him out of the proverbial hole he’d thrown himself into after the Lich King’s hold over him was broken.
 She’d helped point him at finding new ways to live with what he was and, while they were close, it was more friendship than anything.
 The relationship of two peers.

-Hresden, despite being slightly older than her, had been foundering when they’d first met after he and his sister had joined the Horde amongst the crowd of sin’dorei.
+Hresden, despite being near the same age as her, had been foundering when they’d first met after he and his sister had joined the Horde amongst the crowd of sin’dorei.
 With his sister having her own problems, she’d found little time for his and Caren had been the one who discovered him in the middle of panic attack behind a hut in Thunder Bluff.
 She’d calmed him and simply sat with him, asking for no explanation but he’d given it freely.
 That had prompted her to share her own experiences with loss, eventually telling him things she hadn’t even shared with her own sister.
 They’d built a deep friendship off of the shared loss of family and home and eventually something even stronger had come from that relationship.

 “Well,” drawled Necronim, breaking the moment, “gang’s all here.
 We doing this then?”